Samsung/TizenRT/os/fs/smartfs/README.txt

-  The SMART File System divides the FLASH device or partition into equal sized sectors which are allocated("committed") and "released" as needed to perform file read / write and directory management operations.
+  The SMART File System divides the FLASH device or partition into equal sized sectors which are allocated("committed") and "released" as needed to perform file read/write and directory management operations.
 Sectors are then "chained" together to build files and directories.
 The operations are split into two
   layers: